Garlic Red Skin Mashed Potatoes

 • Try my homemade cajun seasoning recipe for the best flavor!

-• Storage: Store leftovers in an airtight container in the refrigerator for 3-4 days.
+• Store leftovers in an airtight container in the refrigerator for 3-4 days.

-• Freeze: Once cooled, freeze in a freezer safe container for up to 6 months.
+• Once cooled, freeze in a freezer safe container for up to 6 months.
 Defrost overnight in the refrigerator or in a bowl of cold water.

-• Reheat: Reheat smaller portions in the microwave.
+• Reheat smaller portions in the microwave.
 Reheat larger portions stovetop over low heat covered, with a splash of cream or milk.
 Stir occasionally.
 You can also reheat in an oven safe dish with a splash of milk.
 Stir in milk and cover the dish with aluminum foil.
 Warm in the oven until thoroughly reheated.

 • Make ahead: You can make these potatoes a day or 2 ahead of time.